SilverSins3006/TakeABreakUNO/README.md

 The application also includes a timer that tracks how long the user has been online since opening the program, as well as a counter that records how many challenges have been completed.
 This provides users with a visual representation of their screen time and encourages them to take regular breaks throughout the day.

-React / Node.js
+React / node.js
-Using python / JavaScript
+Using JavaScript